project-fika/Fika-Documentation/README.md

     ```
 9. Start `SPT.Launcher.exe`
 10. Your friends can connect to your server using your WAN IP, which can be found using the [IPv4.ICanHazIP](https://ipv4.icanhazip.com/) site

-### Host using Playit

-[Playit.gg](https://playit.gg/) is a proxy that makes it possible to host servers without having to port forward,
-by relaying the game traffic over one of their datacenters.
-[This guide](https://discuss.playit.gg/t/setup-an-escape-from-tarkov-multiplayer-server-with-spt-fika/3352) will teach you how to use Playit.gg
-to host a SPT/Fika Server.
-Editing your ``http.json`` is not required.

 ### Host using a VPN